-We are recruiting for therapeutic coordinators in the following areas:
+We are currently recruiting in the following areas:

-As a Therapeutic Coordinator, you will be training and supervising staff cohorts as well as running Therapeutic Healing groups and modelling application of therapeutic interactions with the young people.
-You will be a key member of our team by enabling staff to recognise the destructive elements that trauma plays on child development, promoting a philosophy of therapeutic understanding from within our Education settings or our Children’s Homes.
-You will be involved in Child focused discussions and be skilled at writing reports.
+As a Therapeutic Coordinator, you will be providing therapeutic interventions, support, guidance and scripts for Carers with young people exhibiting behaviour and communications as a result of their complex needs.
+Part of your work will be to provide therapeutic training for carers and staff as well as running Therapeutic Healing groups.
+As a key member of the Therapeutic Services team, you will be coordinating the therapeutic referrals from the staff in the Fostering Service as well as working together to reduce the destructive elements that trauma plays on child development.
+You will be promoting a philosophy of therapeutic understanding from within the Fostering Service.
+You will be involved in Child focused discussions, referrals for therapy and be skilled at writing reports.

 You will be part of our holistic approach of working together, linking our Fostering, Education, Residential and Therapeutic Services together.
-Whilst you will be primarily working in the Residential and Education settings, your line-manager will be our Consultant Group Head of Therapeutic Services and you will be a member of the AHCT Multi – Disciplinary Therapy Team.
+Whilst you will be primarily working in the Fostering settings, you will be a member of the Therapeutic Services AHCT (Assessing and Healing Complex Trauma) team and your line-manager will be our Therapeutic Development Manager.

 Compass Community Children’s Services is an independent social care and education provider with an excellent reputation for providing high quality and tailored packages of care to young people.

 The successful applicant will receive specialist training in our AHCT approach which you will then be promoting.
-We have a number of Residential Homes and Education settings across the country where we are seeking to develop the Assessing and Healing Complex Trauma approach.
-You will have the opportunity of working in a number of these, helping to maintain the therapeutic ethos between them all.
+We have a number of Fostering regions across the country where we are seeking to develop the Assessing and Healing Complex Trauma approach; You will have the opportunity to discuss and reflect on your work with your colleagues in other regions, helping to develop and maintain the therapeutic ethos between them all.
+This may involve some flexible working hours.

-This is an exciting new role in which you will work in partnership with the Therapy Team, reflecting together about the therapeutic ethos across all services.
+This is an exciting new role in which you will work in partnership with the Therapy Team and reflect together with Therapeutic Coordinators for the Education and Residential settings about the evolution of therapeutic understanding and practice across all the services.

 Why work for Compass?